Greg LeMond: 1989: Return to elite level

 LeMond's return to the pinnacle of cycling was confirmed on August 27, when he won the 259 km World Championships road race in Chambéry, France.
 Late in the race with less than 10 km to go, the lead group, made up of three very strong riders in Steven Rooks, Thierry Claveyrolat, and Soviet star Dimitri Konyshev, were trying to hold on to fight for the victory amongst themselves when Laurent Fignon broke away from the pursuing group in an effort to chase the leaders down and solo to victory.
 On the final climb of the race, LeMond attacked in pursuit of Fignon on his own.
-Before long, LeMond had caught the Frenchman and not long after that the pair could see the lead group in front of them and they were quickly closing the gap.
+Before long, LeMond had caught the Frenchman, and not long after that the pair could see the lead group in front of them and they were quickly closing the gap.
 LeMond briefly dropped Fignon and caught the lead group on his own.
-Immediately upon catching Rooks, Claveyrolat, and Konyshev, LeMond moved to the front and set the pace as two other riders in Canadian Steve Bauer and Irishman Sean Kelly attempted to bridge the gap up to LeMond and the lead group.
+Immediately upon catching Rooks, Claveyrolat, and Konyshev, LeMond moved to the front and set the pace as two other riders, Canadian Steve Bauer and Irishman Sean Kelly, attempted to bridge the gap up to LeMond and the lead group.
 Bauer ended up getting a flat tire, essentially ending his hopes at a high finish, while Sean Kelly was able to fight his way to the front group, which was bad news for LeMond and the others as Kelly was one of the best sprinters in the world.
-Fignon was able to rejoin the lead group as well and as the race approached the finish Fignon attacked on numerous occasions trying to drop the remaining riders.
+Fignon was able to rejoin the lead group as well and as the race approached the finish Fignon attacked on numerous occasions, trying to drop the remaining riders.
 Rooks also launched an attack to go for the solo victory but was caught by LeMond, Fignon, and the others.
-Inside the final kilometer, Fignon continued attacking trying to break free, but could not force open a gap and began to fall back as the sprint materialized, eventually finishing in sixth place.
+Inside the final kilometer, Fignon continued attacking, trying to break free, but could not force open a gap and began to fall back as the sprint materialized, eventually finishing in sixth place.
 LeMond, Konyshev, and Kelly were the strongest riders when it came to the final sprint for victory, and they finished in that order.
 After the race, LeMond said that he did not feel well and even considered abandoning the race.
 With two laps to go, LeMond began feeling stronger and stated, "I was racing for the gold medal.
 I wanted that World Championship.
 And with one kilometer to go, I knew I could get it."
 He was only the fifth person in history to win both the Tour de France and the World Championship in the same year.
 In December, Sports Illustrated magazine named LeMond its 1989 "Sportsman of the Year", the first time a cyclist received the honor.